judithorvathsv/InventoryManagementSystem/README.md

-#Inventory Management System
+# Inventory Management System

-##Overview
+## Overview
-The Inventory Management System is designed to tracking, purchase management, and order processing.
+The Inventory Management System is designed for tracking, purchase management, and order processing.
 This application features a .NET Web API backend and a React frontend, providing a user-friendly interface.

-###Wireframe:
+### Wireframe:
 ![Inventory_Management_System7](https://github.com/user-attachments/assets/8af752d8-ea8a-43a4-9cc3-a38a73739cd0)

-##Features
+## Features
-###Product Management
+### Product Management
-- Add new products to the system and manage them<br/>
+- Add new products to the system and manage them
-- View all products in the inventory <br/>
+- View all products in the inventory

-###Inventory Overview
+### Inventory Overview
-- Display a list of all products<br/>
+- Display a list of all products
-- Calculate and show the total value of inventory<br/>
+- Calculate and show the total value of inventory

-###Purchase Tracking
+### Purchase Tracking
-- View all purchases, including total cost and status<br/>
+- View all purchases, including total cost and status
-- Visualize purchase history through interactive diagrams<br/>
+- Visualize purchase history through interactive diagrams
-- Track and manage incoming purchases for receiving or returns<br/>
+- Track and manage incoming purchases for receiving or returns

-###Order Management
+### Order Management
-- View and manage all customer orders<br/>
+- View and manage all customer orders
-- Process order shipments or cancellations<br/>
+- Process order shipments or cancellations

-###Technical Stack
+### Technical Stack
-- Backend: .NET Web API<br/>
+- Backend: .NET Web API
-- Frontend: React<br/>
+- Frontend: React
-- Database: SQL Server<br/>
+- Database: SQL Server

 ###User stories: